-Kevin is a lifelong Chicago area resident.
-Coming from a background in both high school and college sports, Kevin is no a stranger to demanding physical activates, team work, commitment and fun.
-Nine years ago after Kevin decided it was time to tackle a new sport and purchased his first bike from “Walmart”.
-In 2012 Kevin realized cycling was not only fun but a way of life and purchased his first cycling bike from “Kozy”.
+Kevin is a lifelong Chicago area resident coming from a background in both high school and college sports.
+Kevin is not a stranger to demanding physical activates, team work, commitment and fun.
+Nine years ago after he decided it was time to tackle a new sport he purchased his first bike from “Walmart” and in 2012 Kevin realized cycling was not only fun but a way of life.
+He then purchased his first roadbike from “Kozy”.
 After training and strengthening with others and on his own Kevin was able to step it up to the ultimate level and join Major Taylor in 2014.
-Three years and three bikes later.
+Two years and three bikes later.
 Kevin is now our 2017 Major Taylor President.

-When Kevin is not planning and taking part in ride events you can best believe his is still active.
-Kevin has always been hands on, after attending Illinois State University (ISU) majoring in marketing/engineering.
-Kevin realized he wanted a career that provided him with an active lifestyle and the ability to create his own path.
+When Kevin is not planning and taking part in ride events you can best believe he is still active.
+After attending Illinois State University (ISU) majoring in marketing/engineering, Kevin realized he wanted a career that provided him with an active lifestyle and the ability to create his own path.
 In 2011 Kevin graduated from Cortiva Institute School of Message Therapy.
-Kevin works for the Spine and Sports Center of Chicago where he is the sports and medical therapist.
+Kevin works for Spine and Sports Center of Chicago where he is the Sports and Medical Therapist.
 He also serves as a private therapist to several businesses and personal accounts both in and around the Chicagoland area.

 Outside of work and cycling you can find Kevin as many would say “bargain shopping”.
 Kevin enjoys building and updating not only his own bikes but others as well.
-Kevin also blows off steam at the gun range as well.
+He is also known for blowing off steam at the gun range as well.

 susan rogers, Treasurer